pghvlaans/sbotools/ChangeLog/index.md

     * Thanks to shamefulCake1 for the request.
   * *sboinstall*, *sboupgrade*: If interactive, explain why non-requested SlackBuilds are in the queue.
   * Bugfix: `sboinstall -q --reinstall` is supposed to include the command line builds in the queue.
+  * *Readme.pm*: Print the local overrides message after the READMEs.

 * 4.3 - 2026-07-31
   * *{Build,Download}.pm*: Properly handle failed downloads when continuing.